ddev/ddev/docs/users/cli-usage.md

 For in-depth application monitoring, use the `ddev describe` command to see details about the status of your ddev app.

 **Note for Backdrop users:** In addition to importing a Backdrop database, you will need to put your Backdrop site's `active` configuration into `files/ddev_config/active`.
 Without these config files present, Backdrop will not run properly.
-If `files/ddev_config` is not where your project stores it's config, you can replace the `ddev_config` directory with a symlink to whereever you store your config.
+If `files/ddev_config` is not where your project stores its config, you can replace the `ddev_config` directory with a symlink to whereever you store your config.
 An example of this command is as follows:

 ```
 ln -s ../config ./files/ddev_config